 14/01/2019 - 30/04/2019

-I am currently taking the year off to travel and experience what I truly love to do before I return back to school in the fall of 2018.
-This past spring I received my associates degree in general studies from a local community college where I was chosen to be in an high honors society called Phi Theta Kappa.
+During the summer I work at a local golf course where I was a bartender, waitress, do kitchen duties, clean up, order and stock supplies, customer service duties, book tee times, and drive the beer cart.
+The money that I make during the summer allows me to backpack to warmer countries during the cold winter months in Michigan.
+In the spring of 2017 I received my associates degree in General Studies from a local community college where I was chosen to be in an high honors society called Phi Theta Kappa.
 While being a member of this organization for the past 3 years, I've volunteered at multiple places throughout my community.
 These places consist of: my college's community garden, working with elementary school kids, helping with daily tasks at a transitional housing facility for abused women, and tending to the homeless at a local church by distributing basic necessities.

 During high school I worked with a program called "LINKS" where I would work one-on-one daily with teenagers who had special needs in a classroom, specifically individuals with Autism and Asperger's.
 Through this program I gained a greater understanding of those with disabilities and learned how to teach and engage them in everyday activities.
 Through "LINKS" I volunteered at many Special Olympic events within my community.
 I was also a member of YACkers (Youth Advisory Council), where I and others would raise funds, volunteer through community service projects, and review and make grant applications that benefited local youth needs.